BeepIsla/CSGO---Discord-RichPresence/README.md

 - Display length of your play session
 - K/A/D, Money, Team and Team-Score display
 - No need to setup an application, you can just use the one I created
+- If you use your own application it will automatically fetch all available assets from the Discord API.
+Making it super easy to use your own application
 - I use this myself so I will keep working on it to make it exactly how I want it
 - For suggestions add me on Discord **Felix#2343**, I am most active there